 When you'll need a COVID-19 vaccine booster shot

 Drug companies are proactively preparing booster shots to roll out in late 2021 or early 2022.
 Pfizer's CEO Albert Bourla recently said it's "likely" people will need a booster within the next 12 months, and Moderna has announced that its booster will be ready by the fall.
 Just what those boosters will look like—how and why they will differ from the initial doses received—remains to be determined as the companies test out various options and await data.

-But the decision as to whether or not populations need to be reinoculated with a booster shot isn’t the drug companies’ to make, says Anthony Fauci, MD, director of the National Institute of Allergy and Infectious Diseases (NIAID) and the chief medical advisor to President Joe Biden.
-That call will instead come from the Centers for Disease Control and Prevention (CDC).
+But the decision as to whether or not populations need to be reinoculated with a booster shot isn't the drug companies' to make, says Anthony Fauci, MD, director of the National Institute of Allergy and Infectious Diseases (NIAID) and the chief medical advisor to President Joe Biden.
+That call will instead come from the CDC.
 Dr. Fauci currently projects that experts will know enough by the end of this summer or the start of fall to make a determination regarding the need for boosters.

 If we do need them, the relative success of our current vaccination program bodes well for boosters, too.
 Last week, Andy Slavitt, senior advisor to President Biden’s COVID response team, told reporters that the administration is considering the potential need for boosters in its planning efforts.
 “Requiring additional shots in the future is obviously a foreseeable potential event,” he said.
 "I can assure you that when we do our planning, when the president orders purchases of additional vaccines as he has done, and when we focus on all the production expansion opportunities that we talk about in here, we very much have scenarios like that in mind."